 Scientific Integrity Policies

-These policies are slowly coming into effect.
-PEER has assembled detailed information about these policies and what they provide.
+To guide scientists and other technical specialists, PEER has assembled detailed information about these policies and what they provide.

 In so doing, PEER has –